Kendrick Bourne Player Prop Bets for NFL Week 11 | New England vs. Atlanta 11/18/2021

 - The 256.3 passing yards the Falcons yield per game makes them the NFL's 14th-ranked pass defense this season.

-- At 2.1 passing TDs allowed per game, the Falcons defense is ranked 29th in the league.
+- With 19 passing TDs allowed this season, the Falcons defense is ranked 29th in the league.

 Recent Performances

-- In last week's matchup with the Browns, Bourne caught four passes for 98 yards (24.5 yards per catch) and scored one touchdown while being targeted four times.
+- In last week's game against the Browns, Bourne was targeted four times and recorded four catches for 98 yards (24.5 yards per catch) and scored one touchdown.

-- Bourne has racked up 170 receiving yards (56.7 per game) and one touchdown, hauling in 11 passes on 15 targets during his last three games.
+- Bourne's stat line during his last three games includes 11 grabs for 170 yards and one touchdown.
+He put up 56.7 yards per game, and was targeted 15 times.

 Bourne's New England Teammates